 Let’s be honest, South Dakota is on no one’s must-visit list.
 For me, if you asked prior to 2020 if I’d ever planned to trek to the Midwestern state, I would have shot back a grimaced, confused look, as if one had just casually offered a recreational root canal.
 Yet there we were, my husband and I, on the tail end of our year-long(ish) RV trip around the states, on a route designed to maximize time in national parks, wanting more South Dakota.
 Not only is there more to do than we expected — you could spend weeks in the parks — but the wide open, uncrowded space pulls you in and doesn’t let go.
 Doubly so with a global pandemic as a backdrop.
 If your vacation goals include unplugging and being wowed by majestic landscapes, South Dakota’s calming, refreshing remoteness is the answer.
-Here’s a five-day guide for this must-visit state.
+Here’s your five-day guide — what to do in South Dakota — for this must-visit state.

 Day 1: The Monuments